 Students may not earn more than their Federal Work-Study award.

 Work-study money is earned NOT credited to a student's account.
-Bi-montly pay checks are direct deposited into the students personal bank accounts based on the hours they worked for an approved employer.
+Bi-monthly pay checks are direct deposited into the students personal bank accounts based on the hours they worked for an approved employer.

-All off-campus agencies must be approved by Student Financial Services and be a private, non-profit ofganization or public agency and work performed must be in the public interest.
+All off-campus agencies must be approved by Student Financial Services and be a private, non-profit organization or public agency and work performed must be in the public interest.

 Students who are financially eligible for Financial Work-Study, but do not receive an award as part of their financial aid package, may contact Student Financial Services regarding the possibility of obtaining Federal Work-Study funds.

-The work-study job board is merged with the Career Center’s part-time job board; for this reason, students who have been awarded Federal Work-Study are asked to log in to view jobs for which employers want only work-study students.
+The work-study jobs are posted with the NDSU Career Center’s Part-Time Job Board; for this reason, students who have been awarded Federal Work-Study are asked to log in to view jobs for which employers want only work-study students.
 More information on how to log-in is provided on the NDSU Part-Time Job Board site.